 The Informant!
 (2009)

 Matt Damon gives one of the best, and by far most zany, performances of his career as real-life whistle blower Mark Whitacre.
-Initially portrayed as a complete nincompoop, Damon slowly gives Whitacre sincere depth, diving farther down into his emotional despair.
-I was genuinely surprised that this film didn’t garner more, or any, awards attention.
+Initially portrayed as a complete nincompoop, Damon slowly gives Whitacre sincere depth, diving further down into his emotional despair.
+I was genuinely surprised that this film didn’t garner serious awards attention.
 From Damon’s revelatory performance to Soderbergh’s corn-colored cinematography, it’s a real delight.
-But oh well, you can’t win ‘em all.
 A-

-Interesting Fact: According to Damon, Soderbergh used “perfect direction” when he told the actor to issue Whitacre’s final apology to the judge as if he were accepting an Academy Award, which Damon did in 1997 for writing Good Will Hunting.
+Interesting Fact: According to Damon, Soderbergh used “perfect direction” when he told Damon to issue Whitacre’s final apology to the judge as if he were accepting an Academy Award.